These are the least educated counties in California

 These considerations aside, national statistics show a clear difference in earnings as they relate to educational attainment, as college graduates typically earn 65% more than those with only a high school degree.

-Keep reading on for a look at the least-educated counties in California.
+Keep read on for a look at the least-educated counties in California.

 #50.
 Orange County